 Step 2: Establish who is responsible for the export declarations

 If you submit declarations yourself, separate software and licenses will be required.
-Read more on submitting import and export declarations on the website of Customs*.
+On the website of the Dutch Customs you will find a list of software suppliers who can help you.
+Also read more on submitting import and export declarations on the website of Customs*.

 You may also need to arrange this:

 * Only available in Dutch

 **NVWA is Netherlands Food and Consumer Product Safety Authority

 Step 3: Determine who will pre-notify the customs documents

 After Brexit, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and most shortsea terminals in the Netherlands.
 You can take care of this pre-notification yourself in your capacity as an exporter, but the forwarder, customs agent or, on occasion, transporter can do this as well.
 Make clear agreements about this!
 These Dutch (customs) forwarders could help you.
 If you do the pre-notifications yourself, these software suppliers can create a system link if desired.Without pre-notification, the transporter will not be granted access to the terminal.

 Step 4: Subscribe to the Portbase services

 You use Portbase to digitally pre-notify cargo at shortsea and ferry terminals.